San7o/ssap/README.md

 ssap is a secure and **blazingly fast** password manager tool written in **Rust**.
-You can safely store, organize, generate and retrieve passwords from your local hard disk **blazingly quickly**.
+You can safely store, organize, generate and retrieve passwords from your local disk **blazingly quickly**.
 All the passwords will be stored in an encrypted form.

 > Note: the project is currently in early developement and is changing **blazingly rapidly**